-Google has a cool tool for researchers of words and phrases called the Ngram Viewer.
+Google has a cool tool for researchers of words and phrases (including quotations) called the Ngram Viewer.

 It graphs the occurrence of a word or phrase in books published between the years 1500 and 2008.